 It’s also smart to include a cover letter with your resume.
 Don’t share your life history, but do create a couple of straight to the point paragraphs explaining why you want the job and why you’re very qualified for the work.
 Be direct, polite, and keep it fairly short.
 Your potential employer will have a lot of resumes to sort through and won’t want to waste time reading a cover letter that’s excessively long.

 If you don’t think you can create an impressive resume for yourself, hire a professional to do it for you.
-I have some links to resume resources on this page that should help you get started as well as some posts with resume help here.
+I have some links to resume resources to help you start.

 Is your resume tailored to the job you’re applying for?